 - Oil

-Tannins are a kind of compound found in many plants, including tea, coffee, red grapes, and chocolate.
-They cause the dark brown or red stains that spilled coffee, wine, and chocolate leave behind.
-The best way to handle a tannin stain is to flush it with cold water to prevent setting the stain.
+Tannins are compounds found in many plants — tea, coffee, red grapes, and chocolate — and they cause the dark brown or red stains that coffee, wine, and chocolate leave behind.
+The best way to handle a tannin stain is to flush it with cold water to keep it from setting.

-Chocolate also contains a high quantity of fat or oil.
-Depending on the quality of the chocolate, this could be natural cocoa butter or it could be vegetable oil.
-The best way to tackle oily stains is to blot as much oil as possible, and then use a detergent designed to cut through oil and lots of hot water.
-Ordinary dish soap is a good option for removing oil-based stains.
+Chocolate also contains a lot of fat or oil — natural cocoa butter in better chocolate, or vegetable oil in cheaper kinds.
+The best way to tackle oily stains is to blot up as much as possible, then use a detergent designed to cut through oil along with plenty of hot water.
+Ordinary dish soap works well.

 CLEANER |